martinpickering64/martinpickering.com/content/posts/task-based-apis.md

 Service being usually:

 * HTTP Status 500: Unexpected Server Error
-* Possibly HTTP Status 500 plus a stack dump from the <u style="cursor:help" title="But only if the Service deployment has made elementary mistakes!
+* Possibly HTTP Status 500 plus a stack dump from the <u style="cursor:help;text-decoration-style:dashed" title="But only if the Service deployment has made elementary mistakes!
   Production environments should have been inhibited from leaking any such implementation detail to potential un-friendlies">Server's code</u>; the stack dump will usually indicate an Object Null Reference error